ResDev27/Chatbot-project/README.md

 - support _multi-line_ messages: by typing `SHIFT+ENTER`, you create a new line in the textarea.
 - add "in progress" animation and timeout to simulate "bot thinking"
 - You can try to make the bot more "real" by having more possible answers to interact with the user.

-## Deliverables

-1. Publish your source code on the GitHub repository.
-2. Pimp up the readme file:
-   - What, Why, When, How, Who.
-   - Pending things to do
-   - It must contain a link to the "live" version.
-The "live" version must contain a link to the source code on GitHub.
-3. Publish the link to the "live" version on Discord.

 ### Steps